 Using your product feed to generate AdWords Text ads means that you’ll be able to easily create ads for every single product – even if you have millions.
 When a user searched for “black running shoes,” you can make sure they see exactly the product they are looking for instead of a general ad for running shoes of all types.
 High ad relevance will help increase CTR and your overall Quality Score.

 So how can you get started with feed-driven AdWords text ads?
 It simply isn’t possible without the right tool.
-In order to reap any of the above benefits, you need a feed management tool with rules and functions capable of dynamically generating text ads and a connection to the AdWords API.
+In order to reap any of the above benefits, you need a feed management tool with rules and functions capable of dynamically generating text ads and a connection to the Ads API.
 This is where Productsup comes in.

 Productsup’s dynamic approach to text ad creation can be used in combination with the power of the AdWords Keyword Insertion tool.
 Instead of heavy CSV file handling, you’ll be able to upload your list of keywords and dynamically & efficiently infuse them into your text ads.
 What about campaign creation and bidding?